kyma-project/api-gateway/docs/user/custom-resources/apirule/04-30-apirule-jwt-ory-and-istio-comparison.md

-# Differences between Ory Oathkeeper and Istio JWT access strategies
+# Differences Between Ory Oathkeeper and Istio JWT Access Strategies

 We are in the process of transitioning from Ory Oathkeeper to Istio JWT access strategy.
 This document explains the differences between those two strategies and compares their configuration.

-## Corresponding JWT configuration properties in Ory Oathkeeper and Istio
+## Corresponding JWT Configuration Properties in Ory Oathkeeper and Istio

 This table lists all possible configuration properties of the Ory Oathkeeper JWT access strategy and their corresponding properties in Istio: